skip to main content

 Important Documents for Mom and Dad

-You're going to fill out a lot of paperwork for baby, so make sure you have the social security numbers for both you and your partner.
+You're going to fill out a lot of paperwork for the baby, so make sure you have the social security numbers for both you and your partner.
 Other important documents you’ll need include:

 • Photo IDs